 Subtitled A Guide to Abundant-Life Homeschooling, this one is a fun and inspiring look at a learning lifestyle in action.

-At DIYHomeschooler we offer tools that complement a natural learning lifestyle.
+At DIYHomeschooler we offer tools that complement a natural learning lifestyle — we help you bend education to fit your child.
 You’ll find books, how-tos, activities, book and unit studies, guides, and other practical resources that will help you celebrate the art of educating at home.
 We also include tools we find from around the web.

 If you have been educating at home for a while, you might appreciate our Summer School for Mom series where you’ll find lots of ideas and tips to get you thinking, resources to encourage you, and other helps that will have you fired up and ready to go when school starts up again in the fall!